ward/run/_posts/2015-10-04-belfius-brussels-minimarathon.md

 Next followed around 300 metre of running alone until I caught up to the next guy around 3.7 km in.
 I was beginning to feel it though, so decided I was happy with staying behind him for a while.
-We crossed the grand place together and when my watch beeped that we had passed the 4 km (3:19), I thought I would have a go at trying to pass him.
+We crossed the Grand Place together and when my watch beeped that we had passed the 4 km (3:19), I thought I would have a go at trying to pass him.
 This seemed to work rather well and I caught up to the female who had been running about 20 metre in front of us.
 I passed her in